Latest Posts

 This is one of the most expensive areas of the city.
 It’s a nice green district with the prestigious Andino, Atlantis and Retiro shopping malls, cinemas, trendy bars and restaurants.

 The buildings are generally old, so they don’t come with the facilities (pools, gyms etc) of the buildings in the International Center.
 However, they are in a good condition and most have security guards protecting the entrance.
-Many of the foreign embassies are located in this area, Chicó and Parque de la 93, so you will also see many of the better-off expats and diplomat-types living in these areas.
+(Most nice apartment buildings in the neighborhoods I’ve mentioned do have security guards).

 From Carrera 7, you can take a bus down to the historical center, and from Carrera 20 you can take the TransMilenio.
-If you are lucky, you might find a one-bedroom apartment for around $2,000,000 pesos including administration but most will cost more.
+If you are lucky, you might find a one-bedroom apartment for around $2,000,000 pesos including administration but most will cost (a lot) more.
 You also need to factor in the likely cost of bills, as this area is mostly estrato 6.
-Four to five bedroom apartments are rented out in this area for 10 – 15 million pesos per month.

 Parque de la 93, Chicó and Parque El Virrey (Estrato 5-6)

 These are all great areas in the north to go out for dinner, with plenty of trendy restaurants and bars.
-They are all very commercial areas, which may or may not be to your taste.
+They are also very commercial areas, which may or may not be to your taste.

-Chicó’s ‘Zona T’ and the Parque de la 93 are popular nightspots among the well-heeled classes of Bogota.
-In fact, nowadays (2023), the Zona T on a Friday or Sunday night is full of kids filming TikToks (spoken like a true millennial LOL).
+Chicó’s ‘Zona T‘ and the Parque de la 93 are popular nightspots among the well-heeled classes of Bogota.
+In fact, nowadays (2024), the Zona T on a Friday or Sunday night is full of kids filming TikToks (spoken like a true millennial LOL).
 You’ll generally find a more mature crowd in Parque de la 93.

 Santa Barbara (Estrato 5-6)